GarryChen-site/binarymusings/content/posts/rust/rust-quickly-start-17.md

 Earlier, while exploring the HashMap data structure, it was mentioned that ctrl is an address pointing to the ctrl area at the end of the hash map's heap address.
 Therefore, we can calculate the starting address of the hash map's heap memory from this address.

 Because the hash map has 8 buckets (0x7 + 1), and the size of each bucket is the size of key (char) + value (i32), which is 8 bytes, the total is 64 bytes.
-For this example, subtracting 64 from the ctrl address gives the starting address of the hash map's heap memory.
+For this example, **subtracting 64 from the ctrl address gives the starting address of the hash map's heap memory**.
 Then, we can use rust-gdb / rust-lldb to print this memory.

 Here, I use Linux's rust-gdb to set breakpoints and check the state of the hash map with one, three, four values, and after deleting one value.